Sumbuviny/To-DO/README.md

 HTML
 Create a HTML file: todo.html.
-In the html code we have a main, inside there are 3 sections.
-The first section has a class attribute "welcome", it contains: h2 and Input.
-The Second Section has a class attribute "create-todo", it contains: h3, form, inputs, h4, div, labels, span.
-The last section has a class attribute "todo-list", it contains: h3, divs, labels, buttons.
+In the html code we have a main, inside there are 2 sections and 1 div tag. our div tag has a class attribute "welcome", it contains: h2 and Input. our first Section has a class attribute "create-todo", it contains: h2, form, inputs, h4, div, fieldset, lists our last section has a class attribute "todo-list", it contains: h2, divs, labels, buttons.

 CSS
 Link a CSS file to my HTML file.